Eriner/prezto/README.md

 -----

 Prezto has many features disabled by default.
-Read the source code and accompanying README files to learn of what is available.
+Read the source code and accompanying README files to learn what features are available.

 ### Modules

-  1. Browse */modules* to see what is available.
+  1. Browse [.zprezto/modules][10] to see what is available.
   2. Load the modules you need in *~/.zpreztorc* then open a new Zsh terminal window or tab.